dlandry8/Romulator/readme.txt

 of memory addressing, project management, schematic design, and software programming for both hardware and software.

 Romulator consists of:
    * The ROM Emulator board prototype, currently held by the University of Washington, Bothell's department of STEM.
-The board is not currently
+The board is not currently functioning, but fixes in the schematic have been included.
-       functioning.
   * Romulator, the software interface for Microsoft Windows.
   * RomArd, the program written to the on-board Arduino Mega.